Benefits of Good Posture

 5. Limit caffeine.
 Cut down on substances that may lower bone density.
 Drink water instead of cola, and consider substituting a cup of herbal tea instead of an additional coffee drink.

 6. Try out Yoga.
-Stretching your spine is much easier when you have guidance, try following a guide online or maybe reaching out to a yoga instructor and let them know about your condition.
+Stretching your spine is much easier when you have guidance, try following our guide or maybe reaching out to a yoga instructor and let them know about your condition.
 Yoga isn't limited to those in pain, you can bring a friend for support and spotter to make sure you don't overdo it, just don't forget your yoga supplies.

 While you're working on your new habits, remind yourself frequently to stand and sit up straight.
 Good posture will soon become so natural you won't even need to think about it.
 You'll just know that you feel more confident and comfortable since you stopped slouching.